GraphQL API

 As of Graph Node entities can be sorted on the basis of nested entities.

-In the following example, we sort the tokens by the name of their owner:
+The following example shows tokens sorted by the name of their owner:

 {tokens(orderBy: owner__name, orderDirection: asc) {idowner {name}}}